WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Johnson v.
 Brauner, 131 Cal.App.2d 713 (1955), the issue was whether a partition of real property was proper.
 The plaintiffs, Johnson and his wife, owned a parcel of real property with two other individuals, Brauner and his wife.
 The Johnsons and the Brauners had agreed to partition the property, but the Brauners refused to sign the deed.
 The Johnsons then filed a partition action, and the trial court ordered a partition by sale.
 The Brauners appealed, arguing that the partition was improper because the Johnsons had not provided sufficient evidence of their ownership interest in the property.
 The court of appeals held that the partition was proper, finding that the Johnsons had provided sufficient evidence of their ownership interest in the property.
 The court also noted that the Brauners had failed to provide any evidence to support their claim that the Johnsons did not own an interest in the property.

-Our partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Call the experienced real estate partition attorneys at Talkov Law at (510) 999-3300 or contact us online for a free consultation about your co-ownership issues.
+Our Alameda partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
+Talkov law unlocks access to justice for co-owners by funding your case.
+For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
+For a free consultation with California’s first and largest team of partition attorneys at Talkov Law at (510) 999-3300 or contact us online today.

-Talkov Law is Rated 5 out of 5 stars based on 52 customer reviews.
+Talkov Law is Rated 5 out of 5 stars based on 50 customer reviews.

 Contact Us Today for a Free Consultation & Pay No Retainer